guillainbisimwa/JavaSript-dastructures-and-algorithms/README.md

 The process in which a function calls itself directly or indirectly is called recursion and the corresponding function is called as recursive function.
 Using recursive algorithm, certain problems can be solved quite easily.

+## Elementary Sorting

+### Bubble SORT

+Iterate over array, comparing adjacent items and swap if in incorrect order.
+Largest elements bubble to the end of the array

 ## Author

 👤 **Guillain Bisimwa**